Graphic assets

 City bike

 To be honest, the city bike is a lucky ticket for any designer.
-By simply tracing the contours, you get a decent result—no traps.
+Tracing the contours gives you a decent result—no traps.
 Yet, I must mention a few interesting points about this design.
-The designer left off the carrier, though, and added a lamp… childhood memories, perhaps?
+The designer left off the carrier and added a lamp… childhood memories, perhaps?

 Folding bike